Llangwm, Monmouthshire: Church of St. John

 The parish has a smaller second church, that of St. John at Llangwm Isaf.
 This church is located on the route to the Church of St. Jerome and is also in the Early English style, restored in the 19th century.

 Baptist chapel

 The Baptist chapel, situated at the south west end of the village, was built in 1840 on land given by Cradock Gwynne Watkins of the village.
 The building was financed by the local Baptists who, at that time, attended "Peniel", an older (now ruined) chapel on Golden Hill of which the chapel at Llangwm was a branch.

-The exterior is cement rendered with a slate roof.
-There are three windows, with tracery on each side wall.
-A date-stone for 1840 is set above a tall pointed door entrance.
-The interior has a gallery at the entrance end and late-19th-century pews.
-The walls are finished in plain two-tone and the pulpit has a plain balustraded rail around.
+The chapel is built of cement render, with a datestone of 1840.
+The interior has a gallery and late-19th-century pews.
 There is seating for approximately 100 persons.
 The chapel, which is mentioned in Sir Joseph Bradney's A History of Monmouthshire (1923), was designated a Grade II listed building on 12 October 2000.